happycube/cxadc-linux3/README.md

 video, digital video, audio and the other normal features of these chips.
 You shouldn't load both drivers at the same time.

-## Where to find current PCIE CX CX23881 cards and notes
+## Where to find current PCIE 1x CX23881 cards and notes

 https://www.aliexpress.com/item/1005003461248897.html - White Variation